girlcrew/test/README.md

     'Only Bob Ate Fresh Gummy Karate Monkeys' => 'Monkeys Karate Gummy Fresh Ate Bob Only'

 ### Problem 3
-Find the maximum value in a list of number.
+Find the maximum value in a list of numbers.

     [1, 1, 7,  2, 3, 4, 4, 4, 5, 5] => 7

 ### Problem 4
-Find the minimum value in a list of number.
+Find the minimum value in a list of numbers.

     [1, 1, 2, 3, 4, 4, 4, -9, 5, 5] => -9